Lions (United Rugby Championship): United Rugby Championship (2021–present)

 Another tour then took place but this time the Lions lost both their games against Munster (33–3) and Connacht (43–24) before going down to the Sharks (7–29) in their 5th derby reverse of the season.
 The Lions then dispatched Glasgow 35–24 in a rescheduled match before snapping their losing streak against SA opposition when they beat the Bulls 29–25 at Loftus after racing to an early 20–0 lead.
 An away victory at Benetton (28–32) was then followed by 2 rounds of double headers with the Bulls, Leinster and Zebre with the Bulls playing Zebre and the Lions playing Leinster (a 36–39 loss against a weakened Leinster side) at Ellis Park which was followed by the Lions playing Zebre (a 50–35 victory) and the Bulls playing Leinster at Loftus in the final round of pool games.
 The improved performance saw the Lions miss out on a playoff spot by 3 points, finishing 9th behind the Sharks.

+The 2023/2024 season opened with a derby against the Stormers in a match of two halves as the Stormers raced to a 35-7 lead by the 50th minute before a Lion's comeback came up just short in a 35-33 loss.
+The theme of narrow losses continued throughout the following overseas tours with defeats to Edinburgh (17-16), Benetton (15-10) and Ulster (24-17) and a sole win against the Scarlets (23-24).
+Back to back home games against Zebre and the Dragons (61-19 and 49-24 respectively) and an away win against the Sharks thanks to a last minute try by Marius Louw (18-20) saw the Lions get their season back on track.
+Back to back games against the Bulls followed with a narrow loss at Loftus (30-28) after Jordan Hendrikse missed a last minute penalty from distance and then a far more one sided game at Ellis a week later (10-25 loss).